caarbon/node-conventions/README.md

 }
 ```

 Simple arrays do not need spacing.
-But if an array contains complex logic, or another reference, it should have spaces included.
-Use your best judgement.
+But if there are references like the one below, then it should have spaces included.

 ```js
 var arr = [1, 2, 3];